nsrau/azure-docs.it-it/articles/vpn-gateway/vpn-gateway-configure-vpn-gateway-mp.md

 <properties
-   pageTitle="Configurare un gateway VPN nel portale di Azure classico | Microsoft Azure" description="Questo articolo illustra come configurare la rete virtuale del gateway VPN e modificare il tipo di routing VPN del gateway." services="vpn-gateway" documentationCenter="na" authors="cherylmc"
+   pageTitle="Configure a VPN Gateway in the Azure Classic Portal | Microsoft Azure" description="This article walks you through configuring your virtual network VPN gateway and changing a gateway VPN routing type." services="vpn-gateway" documentationCenter="na" authors="cherylmc"